mike2505/RaspDoor/README.md

 # Features
 - You can specify IP
 - Some Prebuilt Functions
-- Client automaticly adds itself to crontab (It will execute every 10 min)
+- Client automatically adds itself to crontab (It will execute every 10 min)
 - No Requirements
 - Nice Info Bar :D